 If you sign up to be contacted about vaccine studies, only researchers on studies approved by NIHR will be able to contact you.

-You can find out more about taking part in vaccine studies at NIHR's Be Part of Research website.
+You can find out more about these vaccine studies at NIHR's Be Part of Research website.

 There are strict rules on safety and confidentiality that all health research, including vaccine studies, must follow.

-If you have questions about signing up, see get help with signing up to be contacted for coronavirus vaccine research.
+If you have questions about signing up, see answers to common questions about signing up for coronavirus vaccine research.